 April is Global Service Month at Bank of America –when we celebrate how volunteering enriches our lives and connects us to local communities, creating better places in which to live and do business.
 Each year, we have hundreds of volunteer activities that take place in April addressing areas such as better money habits, housing, hunger, jobs, and the environment.
 Last year, employee volunteers contributed 2 million hours to help improve communities around the world.
 This year, we hope to build on this goal to achieve 2 Million Connections for Better.
 More More

 MENTOR honor our employees for commitment to mentoring youth around the world

 Bank of America has been recognized by MENTOR: The National Mentoring Partnership and the Corporation for National and Community Service.
 We partner with national nonprofits, like Year Up, international organizations like Japan's NPO Kids Door, and others to help connect employees to mentoring opportunities.
 In 2012, over 25,000 Bank of America employees served more than 211,000 mentoring hours.

-Bank of America has supported Ocean Conservancy’s International Coastal Cleanup (ICC) since 2002.
-Held each September, hundreds of thousands of volunteers from countries all over the world spend a day picking up everything from cigarette butts and food wrappers to lost fishing nets and major appliances.
-Because trash travels to the ocean by way of storm drains and waterways, they don’t just work along ocean beaches; participants slog through mud and sand along lakes, streams, and rivers, too, often working far inland.
+Bank of America has supported Ocean Conservancy’s International Coastal Cleanup since 2002.
+Each year, volunteers from around the world spend a day picking up everything from cigarette butts and food wrappers to fishing nets and appliances.
+In our most recent Coastal Cleanup, volunteers logged 3,079 hours, a 46% increase from the previous year.